-- On a touchscreen, use a pinch gesture to change the scale of the trace for large increments. - For fine increments, select the plus or minus buttons to adjust the gain. - The scroll wheel on a mouse adjusts the variable gain. - Select the Reset icon ((Sale)) to remove variable gain adjustments.
+- On a touchscreen, use a pinch gesture to change the scale of the trace for large increments. - For small increments, select the plus or minus buttons to adjust the gain. - The scroll wheel on a mouse adjusts the variable gain. - Select the Reset icon () to remove variable gain adjustments.

-- 1. Select the H Pos button to make small adjustments to the horizontal trace. - Select-and-drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, use the plus or minus buttons to adjust the horizontal position. - Select the Reset icon () to reset the horizontal position adjustment to default.
+- 1. Select the H Pos button to allow incremental adjustment of the horizontal trace. - Select-and-drag to move the trace on the touchscreen.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, use the plus or minus buttons to adjust the horizontal position.

-2. Select the V Pos button to adjust the vertical trace.

-- Select-and-drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, use the plus or minus button to adjust the vertical position. - Use the Reset icon () to reset the vertical position adjustment to default.
+- 2. Select the V Pos button to adjust the vertical trace. - Select-and-drag to move the trace on the touchscreen.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, use the plus or minus button to adjust the vertical position.